data-apis/scipy-2023-presentation/paper.rst

 but needed in specific contexts.

-We should also note that array API standardization is not the only standardization effort being spearheaded by the Consortium.
+We should also note that array API standardization is not the only standardization effort spearheaded by the Consortium.
 We are also working to standardize APIs and behaviors for Python dataframe libraries, including an interchange protocol and a library-author focused dataframe object and associated set of APIs.
 This work will be discussed in a future paper.